cessda/cessda.cvs.contentguide/translations.md

 Browse to select the file.
 The file name will 'flash' and disappear.
 Close the window.
 You should now see a list of codes to be copied.

 7\.
-Click on 'Import codes'.
+In the CESSDA Vocabulary Service, click on 'Import codes'.
 Browse and select the CSV file.
 You will see a table displaying the codes to be added.
 Now either click on 'Import codes', or cancel.

 Once you have translated the descriptive terms and definitions, and